sirmihu/ScorersReporter/README.md

 # ScorersReporter
-Web application for uploading .csv file with FIFA World Cup scorers importing it to SQL server.
+Web application for uploading .csv file with FIFA World Cup scorers saving it to SQL server.